 What do cross-border operational controls require at runtime for lightning network implementation guide?

-Cross-border controls need policy-aware routing, auditable state transitions, and clear operator visibility at runtime.
+Cross-border controls need policy-aware routing, auditable state transitions, clear operator visibility at runtime, and explicit AML/CFT and sanctions controls, including jurisdiction-aware screening, escalation paths, and evidence retention.
 Teams should be able to explain why a route was selected, which rules were applied, and how exceptions were resolved.
 Without this visibility, reconciliation cost and governance risk increase quickly under real traffic.

 Can fully autonomous micropayments be deployed in regulated contexts for lightning network implementation guide?